We have evaluation units available for free trials.

 High Speed Multi-Return Lidar Systems

-The AL-500 and AL-500AIR offer programmable scan rates of up to 800,000 laser pulses per second and 300 scan lines per second over 120 degrees.
-At lower line rates, both can transmit 6667 pulses per line and capture up to 4 returns per pulse.
-Scan rates, fields of view, and laser pulse rate are controlled from the notebook based interface or through Acuity's Lidar Application Programming Interface routines.
+The AL-500 scene scan lidar and AL-500AIR line scan lidar systems offer programmable scan rates of up to 800,000 laser pulses per second and 300 scan lines per second, covering 120 degrees per line.
+Both transmit up to 6667 laser pulses per line and capture up to 4 returns per pulse.
+Scan rates, fields of view, and laser pulse rate are controlled from the laptop based interface or through Acuity's Lidar Application Programming Interface, available for Linux and Windows.
 Control and data communications use a 100 Mb ethernet link.

-For mobile systems, PPS and NMEA inputs are used to synchronize the scanners with external time signals, allowing point-by-point transformation of scanner output to an inertial or ECEF frame of reference.
+For mobile systems, PPS and NMEA inputs are used to synchronize the scanners with external GPS receiver time signals, allowing point-by-point transformation of scanner output to an inertial or ECEF frame of reference.

-The AL-500AIR is a lightweight line scanner designed for airborne mapping and continuous or batch industrial point cloud acquisition.
+The AL-500AIR is a lightweight line scan lidar designed for airborne mapping and continuous or batch industrial point cloud acquisition.
 Weighing only 1.3 Kg and consuming 6 to 50 watts the AL-500 is well suited for small drones at altitudes up to 200 meters AGL.

 Acuity's PointWorks software is included with the AL-500 and AL-500AIR, with C++ source for control and data collection programming.
 Pointworks also provides interactive point cloud visualization and data export in standard file formats.
 For advanced processing, PointWorks' .LAS output can be used with any of several available point cloud manipulation and analysis packages.

 The AL-500 and AL-500AIR may be configured for a wide range of sample rates, scan speeds, laser power, and maximum number of returns.
 Most settings are user-programmable, while some require factory configuration.